-Limit the amount of physical activity that you do and sun exposure for the first 24 hours.
+Patients should limit the amount of physical activity and sun exposure for the first 24 hours.
 If the body gets too overheated, it can cause the tattoo to blister.
-Showers can be taken but only if they are luke warm and use mild soap.
+Showers can be taken but only if they are lukewarm and use mild soap.

 Q5 ) Can I have just a piece of the tattoo removed?